JordanMarr/SqlHydra/README.md

 ### Regenerate Records
 1) Run your `gen.bat` (or `gen.sh`) file to refresh the output .fs file.

 ## Data Readers
-In addition to generating table reocrds, you can now also generate data readers for each table using the `--readers` option.
+Using the `--readers` option will generate a data reader class for each table.
 The generated reader classes provide strongly typed access for each column, and also include helper methods for loading the entire table record.

 ### Reading Generated Table Records